-- The women's forum shall not enter into affiliation or give support financially or otherwise to any political party or organisation ancillary or subsidiary thereto declared ineligible for affiliation to the Party by the Party conference or by the NEC. - 3.
-This women's forum shall not have the power to enter into property-related transactions or to employ staff - 4.
-This women's forum shall adopt standing orders and procedural rules as may be agreed by the appropriate RD(GS).
+- 2. The Women's Branch shall not enter into affiliation or give support financially or otherwise to any political party or organisation ancillary or subsidiary thereto declared ineligible for affiliation to the Party by the Party conference or by the NEC. - 3.
+This Women's Branch shall not have the power to enter into property-related transactions or to employ staff - 4.
+This Women's Branch shall adopt standing orders and procedural rules as may be agreed by the appropriate RD(GS). - 5.
+Where a Women's branch has previously existed, it shall be reconstituted under these rules on its previous geographical boundaries. - 6.
+Any alteration or addition to these rules may only be made at the annual general meeting of the { } Constituency Labour Party Women's branch but must be submitted to the appropriate Regional Director/General Secretary for approval before being put into operation.

-Clause IX.
-Alteration to rules

-1. Any alteration or addition to these rules may only be made at the annual general meeting of the { } Constituency Labour Party women's forum but must be submitted to the appropriate RD(GS) for approval before being put into operation.
 Such changes shall not contravene the spirit or intention of the model rules as accepted by Party conference or the NEC.